salonicodes/anacom/README.md

 # anacom
-An introductory Python Toolbox for Ananlog ommunication.
+An introductory Python Toolbox for Ananlog communication.